UndynetheDying/ultracraft-rebound/README.md

 - A few Secrets and Jokes

 ## ULTRACRAFT Discord
-Join our community-run Discord Server to connect with other fans of the mod and discover Modpacks and Servers using it! https://discord.gg/BWcnACAvHC
+Join our community-run Discord Server to connect with other fans of the mod and discover Modpacks and Servers using it!<br>
+https://discord.gg/BWcnACAvHC

 ## Note
 This Project uses two licenses.
 All the Code is licensed under MIT.
 All Assets are licensed under CC-BY-NC 4.0

+I don't have a problem with the OST being used in videos, streams or whatever; please credit the respective artists though, they deserve recognition for their work.
+If issues arise, please let me know and I'll try my best to resolve stuff.